+- d.
+Two references.

+- e.
+Probationary period and review of performance.

 - f.
+Regular supervision.

-Regular supervision. - g.
+- g.
 Comprehensive induction training.

 22. All staff will receive mandatory training in safeguarding to be able to identify abuse, how to prevent abuse and how to report any concerns.
 Headway North Cumbria is committed to ensure that all staff will be made aware at the time of their induction of their responsibility to report any allegations or suspicions of abuse.